awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-maintenance.md

 + Target instances that are offline by specifying an AWS resource group as the target\.

 **EventBridge support**
-This Systems Manager capability is supported as an *event* type in Amazon EventBridge \(EventBridge\) rules\.
+This Systems Manager capability is supported as an *event* type in Amazon EventBridge rules\.
 For information, see [Monitoring Systems Manager events with Amazon EventBridge](monitoring-eventbridge-events.md) and [Reference: Amazon EventBridge event patterns and types for Systems Manager](reference-eventbridge-events.md)\.

 **Topics**
 + [Setting up Maintenance Windows](sysman-maintenance-permissions.md)